WoodrowLove/AxiaSystem/documentation/NAMORA_AI_INTEGRATION.md

 ## Overview

-This guide covers the complete integration of the NamoraAI observability layer with your live AxiaSystem deployment, transforming the current mock data implementation into a fully functional real-time monitoring system.
+This guide covers the complete integration of the NamoraAI observability layer with your live AxiaSystem deployment, including the new **Namora Bridge** (Rust-based middleware) that serves as the neural stem for cross-canister communication, transforming the current mock data implementation into a fully functional real-time monitoring system.

 ## Current State ✅